TheRayG/deepracer-log-analysis/DeepRacerLogAnalysis_Blog.md

 <h2>

-> *In this blog, I will share about some of the visualisations that I created, and show how we can make use of Amazon SageMaker to spin up a Notebook instance to perform Log Analysis on our model training data.*
+> *In this blog, I will share about some of the visualisations that I created, and show how we can make use of Amazon SageMaker to spin up a Notebook instance to perform Log Analysis on our DeepRacer model training data.*

 </h2>
 <br>